 Andrea rolled her eyes and stomped away.
 Janet hesitated for a few moments looking back at the car.
 Her gut told her that leaving Marko behind would be a dangerous mistake.
 But what if I’m wrong?
-Andrea will never let it go if this guy we’re meeting with turns out to be harmless.
-She acts like her feelings will be hurt if I don’t trust her judgment.
+Andrea will never let it go, if this guy we’re meeting with turns out to be harmless.
+She acts like her feelings are hurt, whenever I don’t trust her judgment.
 Janet sighed and gave in to her sister.

 She had to scurry to catch up with Andrea on the steps of an old antebellum boarding house that had seen much better days.
 A quavering old voice beseeched them from the darkened, screened-in porch.
-Janet could dimly make out the slope-shouldered figure of a woman outside the front door in a wheelchair stroking a cat on her lap.
+Janet could dimly make out the slope-shouldered figure of a woman seated outside the home’s front door, in a wheelchair stroking a cat on her lap.

 As they opened the screen door, she stretched out her hand.
 Janet began rooting around in her purse for her wallet as she stepped up onto the porch behind her sister.
 Andrea looked quizzically at Janet.